 Hot water dissolve: Coarse-grind, unrefined sea-salt, requires using a hot-water method: heat water to near-boil, add salt, stirr repeatedly until salt dissolves, then wait until the brine cools to room temperature.

-Cold-water dissolve: Our Pickl-It Himalayan Brine-Grind Salt is ground into a powder which dissolves instantly in cold water.
+Cold-water dissolve: Our Pickl-It Brine-Grind Sea Salt is ground into a powder which dissolves instantly in cold water.
 No more heating, stirring, waiting.
 Instead, brines are simple-to-create on an as-needed basis, and their nutrients are retained, not destroyed by heat.

 If you are following the "Getting Started with Pickl-It" tutorial, you may navigate to the following: